m4cit/slangID/README.md

 Most of the hand-picked sentences come from archive.org's [Twitter Stream of June 6th](https://archive.org/details/archiveteam-twitter-stream-2021-06).

 Some of the sentences / phrases come from me personally, which you might recognize due to their sad and depressing nature.

+# Recognition of Open Source use

+* scikit-learn
+* pandas